 The most famous Waylon logo is an eagle stylized as the letter “W.” It is highly meaningful:

-The powerful eagle is depicted with outstretched and upward-raised wings, conveying the shape of the glyph it represents.
+The powerful eagle is depicted with outstretched and upward-raised wings, conveying the glyph shape it represents.
 Each wing has three improvised feathers with rounded ends.
 Only the beak is sharp – all other angles of the bird are soft and smooth.
-The emblem is drawn with a thin black outline, so it is white in the middle.
+The emblem is drawn with a thin black outline, which is white in the middle.

 Font and Colors